afollestad/node-deploy/README.md

 ```

 * `[--id/-i]`: An identifier for your project, cannot have spaces, or a few other special characters (which you will find out as you try it out).
-* `[--remote/-r]`: A remote Git repo SSH URL, used to download the project on the remote nodedeploy-server.
+* `[--remote/-r]`: A remote Git repo SSH URL, used to download the project on the remote server.
 * `[--branch/-b]`: (*Optional*) Changes the branch that's cloned to the server.

 This will clone the project onto the remote server.